 With every woman that Bilzerian sleeps with there is a mental reservation.
-She functions as a tool, a mechanism by which he may relieve his addiction, but never as an emotional encounter.
+She functions as a tool, a mechanism by which he may relieve his addiction to the instinctual desire for sex, but never accessing the fruitfulness of an authentic emotional encounter.

 In a later section of this article, we will return to the nuances of the mother archetype and how it relates the developing male personality.
 But for now, we will remain with the adolescent, immature male ego and the maternal influence on his psyche.

 iv.
 The Undeveloped Relationship to the Anima

 How the mother complex “keeps” a man from living fully and stalls the development of his personality may not be apparently obvious to modern readers.
 Many believe that the ultimate goal of life is “happiness,” and the seeking of pleasure is inherent in that pursuit.
 People today often mention high-divorce rates and the unhappiness of restrictive monogamy.
 Contemporary ideals, evident in the unoriginal utterances by many people in the collective society today, may make the Don Juan type seem more desirable than pathological.
 However contentious committing to a single life-long partner is, or to what degree partying and sexual exploits are desirable, people do use pejoratives such as “shallow” or “superficial” to describe people who take it too far.